joachim-gassen/accframe/README.md

 If you are interested in reproducing these output documents (currently only a short presentation) and have [quarto](https://quarto.org), Python, R, and a make environment installed, you might be able to produce the output by running `make all` in the project's root directory.
 The output will be generated in the `output` folder.
 An alternative (and potentially easier) way to reproduce the output would be to use [GitHub Codespaces](https://github.com/features/codespaces).

+In case that you use GitHub Codespaces, these are the steps that you need to
+take:

+1. Create a GitHub codespace on main.
+2. Agree to give the codespace access to the botex repo.
+3. Once the codespace starts up, run `make all` to recreate the output

+If you also want to run an experiment to see how everything works, you first need an OpenAI API key.
+Then

+1. Copy `_secrets.env` to `secrets.env` and edit.
+2. Once the codespace starts up, run `cd .. && git clone https://github.com/joachim-gassen/botex` in its terminal to clone the botex repo locally.
+3. `cd accframe` to return to the main repo.
+4. Activate the virtual environment `. .venv/bin/activate`.
+5. Install the botex package `pip install -e ../botex`
+6. Source the file `code/run_deception_exp.py` and observe the logging to the terminal

+After that, you can find botex data in the database whose path you provided in `secrets.env`.

 ## Todos

 - [ ] Decide on accounting studies to LLM-replicate with and without context framing.